 Three key stretching exercises on the slant board that will go a long way to helping prevent knee injury are …

 - VMO isometric hold

 - Quad step down stretch

 Adding slant board training to your lower body exercise routine will transform your workouts.
 It will also help to bulletproof your knees due to its better biomechanics.
-So, don’t you think it;’s time you did your knees a favor and jumped on the slant board bandwagon?
+So, don’t you think it’s time you did your knees a favour and jumped on the slant board bandwagon?